jgeusebroek/ansible-role-maxmind-geoip/README.md

 ## Example Variables

-Below are configurable variables with there default values.
+Below are configurable variables with their default values.

 	# Debian
 	maxmind_update_package_debian: